-In essence, "DURC is life sciences research that is intended to benefit, but which might easily be misapplied to do harm."
-(World Health Organization (WHO) - 2016.)
+- 2.19 Gene Drive: A technology whereby a particular heritable element biases inheritance in its favor, resulting in the heritable element becoming more prevalent than predicted by Mendelian laws of inheritance in a population over successive generations. - 2.20 IBC Manager (or Coordinator): Reporting to the Biological Safety Officer (and the EHS Executive Director when BSO is absent), this University position is responsible for the conduct of routine IBC business functions, including screening IBC protocols for completeness and thoroughness, advising Principal Investigators, performing biosafety inspections, drafting meeting minutes and providing other IBC support functions.
+This position is the primary contact for updating the IBC roster, and related functions, with NIH.
+The IBC Manager is the operational/technical point of contact with IBC software vendor.
+The IBC Manager serves as an Alternate Responsible Official (ARO) for the Select Agent Program. - 2.21 Institutional Biosafety Committee (IBC): The University committee created consistent with the requirements of the NIH Guidelines to review research conducted in University owned or leased facilities involving recombinant or synthetic nucleic acid molecules, including Human Gene Transfer experiments, as well as other research that entails biohazard risks, including DURC and PEPP.
+The IBC reports to the Vice President for Research through the IBC Chairperson. - A. SLU IBC: For purposes of the "Institutional Biosafety Committee (IBC) Policy" and the companion "Institutional Biosafety Committee (IBC) Procedures and Principal Investigator Responsibilities" document, the term "Institutional Biosafety Committee" or "IBC" always means the Saint Louis University (SLU) IBC. - B. SSM Health Saint Louis University Hospital IBC: The SSM Health Saint Louis University Hospital IBC reviews research conducted by SLU Principal Investigators in SSM Health Saint Louis University Hospital facilities when it involves recombinant or synthetic nucleic acid molecules, including Human Gene Transfer experiments, as required by the NIH Guidelines. - C. SSM Health Cardinal Glennon Children's Hospital IBC: The SSM Health Cardinal Glennon Children's Hospital IBC reviews research conducted by SLU Principal Investigators in SSM Health Cardinal Glennon Children's Hospital facilities when it involves recombinant or synthetic nucleic acid molecules, including Human Gene Transfer experiments, as required by the NIH Guidelines. - 2.22 Institutional Contact for Dual Use Research (ICDUR): The official designated by the research institution to serve as an internal resource for application of the United States Government Policy for Oversight of Dual Use Research of Concern and Pathogens with Enhanced Pandemic Potential as well as the liaison (as necessary) between the institution and the relevant federal funding agency.
+The ICDUR at Saint Louis University is the Biological Safety Officer (BSO).
+(Reference: See Section 13.8) - 2.23 Institutional Review Entity (IRE): The entity established by the research institution to execute the institutional oversight responsibilities described in the USG Policy.
+The Saint Louis University IBC is designated to be the IRE.

-- 2.11 IBC Coordinator: Reporting to the Biological Safety Officer, this University position is responsible for the conduct of routine IBC business functions, including screening IBC protocols for completeness and thoroughness, advising Principal Investigators, drafting meeting minutes and other IBC support functions. - 2.12 Institutional Biosafety Committee (IBC): The University committee created consistent with the requirements of the NIH Guidelines to review research involving recombinant or synthetic nucleic acid molecules, including Human Gene Transfer experiments, as well as other research that entails biohazard risks, including DURC.
-The IBC reports to the Vice President for Research through the IBC Chairperson. - 2.13 Institutional Contact for Dual Use Research (ICDUR): An individual designated by the University to serve as an institutional point of contact for questions regarding compliance with and implementation of the requirements for the oversight of DURC as well as the liaison (as necessary) between the University and the relevant U.S. Government funding agencies.
-The Saint Louis University Biological Safety Officer is designated to serve as the ICDUR.
-(Reference: See Section 13.8) - 2.14 Institutional Review Entity (IRE): A committee established by the institution to review Dual Use Research of Concern, as required by the "United States Policy for Institutional Oversight of Life Sciences Dual Use Research of Concern".
-The Saint Louis University IBC is designated to be the "Institutional Review Entity". - 2.15 NIH: National Institutes of Health.
-The NIH is one of several health agencies within the Public Health Service, which is an agency within the U.S. Department of Health and Human Services (DHHS). - 2.16 NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules (NIH Guidelines): The NIH Guidelines detail safety practices and containment procedures for basic and clinical research involving recombinant or synthetic nucleic acid molecules, including the creation and use of organisms and viruses containing recombinant or synthetic nucleic acid molecules.
+- 2.24 NIH: National Institutes of Health.
+The NIH is one of several health agencies within the Public Health Service, which is an agency within the U.S. Department of Health and Human Services (DHHS). - 2.25 NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules (NIH Guidelines): The NIH Guidelines detail safety practices and containment procedures for basic and clinical research involving recombinant or synthetic nucleic acid molecules, including the creation and use of organisms and viruses containing recombinant or synthetic nucleic acid molecules.